HippopoThomoouse/The-Scarred-Continent/Characters/Player_Controlled_Characters/Seamus 'Fly-boy'.md

 - Other pirates
 ## Backstory
 - **HE DOESN’T KNOW THIS YET AS HE WAS ORPHANED FROM BIRTH**
 - He comes from the green belt along the river of life.
-His parents were taken from him by the [[Eshreek Kingdom]].
+His parents were taken from him by the [[Countries/Eshreek Kingdom]].
 He was found alone at 4.8 years old by [[The Lady]]

 ## Story